piyagrace/todo_habit/README.md

    npm install
    ```

-2. On the App folders, ctrl f to search 'localhost' and change it with your ip address
+2. On the /App folder, ctrl f to search 'localhost' in each .js file and change it with your ip address

    ex. 'http://localhost:3001/users/${uid}/todos' > 'http://192.100.3.90:3001/users/${uid}/todos'

    ```bash